mattjh1/mattjh-blog/content/whoami.md

 {{< image src="me.jpg" alt="Me close" >}}

-**Welcome to my space!** I’m located in Sweden, originally from Stockholm but have been living in Kalmar for the past six years.
-As a passionate and self-motivated software engineer, I find great joy in simplifying complex problems.
-I love learning and sharing my thoughts on tech topics, particularly around productivity, customization, AI, and automation.

-I live with my family, which includes my wonderful partner and our two amazing daughters.
-My interests lie in Linux, automation, prompt engineering, and exploring the ever-evolving tech landscape.
-Through this blog, I aim to share my knowledge and experiences, and well whatever fun quirky things I deem worthy of sharing.
+**Hello!
+Passionate about Linux, AI, and automation?
+You’re in the right place.**

+I’m a software engineer living in Sweden, originally from Stockholm but now calling the cozy town of Kalmar home.
+I share my life here with my amazing partner and our two wonderful daughters.

+I love diving into complex problems and finding ways to make them simpler, whether it’s through automation, clever workflows, or a bit of AI magic.
+This blog is where I share what I’ve learned along the way—tips, tricks, and thoughts on everything from prompt engineering to quirky side projects I couldn’t resist tackling.

+My main interests?
+Linux, automation, and exploring all the ways AI can make life easier and more fun.
+I’m constantly learning, tinkering, and looking for new ways to streamline and improve.

-Feel free to explore my projects and skills.
-If you have any questions or just want to connect, you can contact [me@mattjh.sh](mailto:me@mattjh.sh)
+Feel free to explore my posts and projects, or just say hi!
+You can reach me at [me@mattjh.sh](mailto:me@mattjh.sh).
+Whether you’re here to learn, connect, or just browse, I’m happy you stopped by.